Table of Contents_

 With the announcement of the Pascal generation of Nvidia graphics cards coming out this summer, many AMD fans were left wondering “what’s next for us?”.
 Smartly, it seems that instead of trying to directly compete with the likes of the GTX 1080 high-end cards, the latest Polaris variants of AMD’s cards have their sights set squarely on the budget-oriented gamer, those who need the most performance possible out of their gaming desktop and don’t want to drop an arm and a leg to get it.
 Part of that release includes the ASUS ROG Strix RX 480 8GB OC Edition graphics card, complete with customizable LED lighting, 8GB of GDDR5 memory, and if the name wasn’t already obvious enough – the option to overclock your card to the nines.
 The Nvidia GTX 860M is also a great card.
+It’s definitely one of the best computer accessories on the market today.

 Price: $259 at Amazon